 What are earwigs?

-Earwigs are scavengers and feed on decaying aphids, snails, insect larvae, and some plants.
+Earwigs are scavengers and feed on decaying aphids, snails, insect larvae, and plants.
 These insects have unique forceps-like appendages (cerci) that extend off of their abdomens, making them easy to identify.
 An earwig's appearance will vary from species to species; in general, earwigs are dark brown to reddish-brown and have long, flat, slender bodies, and some species may also have wings.

 Listed below are the most common species of earwigs living in North Carolina and South Carolina: